Farnsworth House visit — a perfect Chicago day trip

 Farnsworth House visit

-How do I get to Farnsworth House?
+How to reach Farnsworth House

 The history behind Farnsworth House